- Famous veteran filmmaker was first interviewed in 1962 by young French critic cum-director

 Part 1: When Alfred met François

-“Monsieur Truffaut Meets Mr. Hitchcock” was first released in its original 29-minute cut on Criterion’s discs of Truffaut’s Hitch-influenced film, La peau douce (The Soft Skin, 1964).
-Three years later, a newly revised and expanded 39-minute version saw the light of day on the fifth extras DVD of Carlotta’s superb box set covering the four films Hitch made for David O. Selznick: Rebecca, Spellbound, Notorious and The Paradine Case.
+“Monsieur Truffaut Meets Mr. Hitchcock” was first released in its original 29-minute cut on Criterion’s discs of Truffaut’s Hitchcock-influenced film, La peau douce (The Soft Skin, 1964).
+Three years later, a newly revised and expanded 39-minute version saw the light of day on the fifth extras DVD of Carlotta’s superb box set covering the four films Hitchcock made for David O. Selznick: Rebecca, Spellbound, Notorious and The Paradine Case.

 - US: Criterion The Soft Skin BD and DVD (2015)